Mojave Road Adventure

 Ever wanted to ride in a military truck on a historic backroad?
 Want to explore lava tubes, old forts, sand dunes, or the place behind the meaning of the “Zzyzx” sign on the 15 on the way to Vegas?
 Any interest in traversing the length of the Mojave National Preserve in four wheel drive vehicles?
 This is your chance!

-From February 15-18, 2018, over President’s Day Weekend, we will be driving in a caravan of four-wheel drive vehicles over three days on the 140 mile-long Mojave Road, which runs from the Colorado River (where we will camp the first night) to Barstow through the Mojave National Preserve.
+From April 4-7, 2019, over Spring Break, we will be driving in a caravan of four-wheel drive vehicles over three days on the 140 mile-long Mojave Road, which runs from the Colorado River (where we will camp the first night) to Barstow through the Mojave National Preserve.
 Mr. Nylen will be bringing along his M923A2 military truck as well, which has troop seats and seat belts in the back.
 The tarp on back can be rolled up on the sides for an amazing view of the sites we will see.
 (We will only have Scouts ride in the back when driving slowly on the Mojave Road, not on the highway).
 Friday will be spent driving to the trailhead.

 We will camp at established campgrounds along the road, and cook and camp as a group.
 Read on for more details if you are interested!

 History and Importance of the Mojave Road

 The Mojave Road is one of the best known and most diverse overland routes in the United States.
 Like most western tracks, it was established by Native Americans and used as a footpath for travel long before Europeans arrived to map it.
 In 1776 the first documented crossing was completed by Francisco Garcés, a missionary on Juan Bautista de Anza’s expedition to California.
 Over the coming centuries the road would transform into a supply route, making way for wagons, equipment, and rail lines heading to California.